 - Summary – We’ve said it before and we’ll say it again, the business model canvas is a great way to write a concise plan.
 Reviewing our own canvases for our consulting and T-shirt businesses helped us identify new opportunities for the next quarter and focus our thinking.

 Be humble and conscientious

 One story that stuck out for us were the 2 behaviours Google look for when they recruit people.
 These were being humble and being conscientious.

-In many of the bigger businesses we’ve worked with, you meet many people who are pretty damn far from humble.
+In many bigger businesses, you meet people who are pretty damn far from humble.
 The inflated job title (like calling themselves strategists), the corner office and the ‘rhythm’ of being in meetings all the time can fuel some people’s egos.

 Working in a smaller business, and being across everything, you’ve no choice but to be attentive.
 To make sure things get done.
-Whether that’s advertising or outbound sales calls, or checking the Terms and Conditions of your website or even sending out invoice reminders, you have to be conscientious.
+Whether that’s advertising or customer service, or checking your website Terms and Conditions and sending out invoice reminders, you have to be conscientious.